Sankara Nethralaya: Academia

-Vision Research Foundation has research laboratory facilities in the areas of Pathology, Biochemistry, Genetics and Microbiology.
-The facilities of VRF were located in an old building which has been demolished providing sufficient space to raise a new building for vision research.

 Teleophthalmology

 A unique teleophthalmology project was started in villages in a 100 km radius of Chennai with a mobile bus offering primary eye care.
-It was inaugurated by the former president of India, Dr. APJ Abdul Kalam, in 2003.
+It was inaugurated by the former president of India, A. P. J. Abdul Kalam, in 2003.
 The key to the project was a mobile bus, designed by a team from Sankara Nethralaya with assistance from the Indian Space Research Organisation.

 Sankara Nethralaya Women's Auxiliary (SWAN)

-Registered as a public charitable trust in 1984, SWAN volunteers have served Sankara Nethralya.
-All medical and post operative needs of poor patients, including food and spectacles, are taken care by SWAN volunteers.
+Registered as a public charitable trust in 1984, SWAN volunteers have served Sankara Nethralaya.
+All medical and post operative needs of poor patients, including food and spectacles, are taken care of by SWAN volunteers.
 This apart, SWAN volunteers assists patients in the hospital, help the Medical Records Department, Library, Patient service dept, organise conferences, events, maintain the STD booths, utility and coffee shop at the hospital premises.

-In 2009, SWAN added another feather in its cap: 25 years of selfless service.